Growing Avoiders from the Right: An Operator-Theoretic Approach: Quasi-compactness and the counting series

 \begin{proof} The state space $X_v$ is countable, the length $s$ is the permutation length, and $m$ is the frontier size.
 Hypotheses (RV2) and (RV3) are exactly the unit-length and monotonicity properties recorded in Lemma~\ref{lem:legal-preserves-Av} and Lemma~\ref{lem:frontier-monotone}; (RV1) holds because there are only finitely many permutations (and frontiers) of a given length; and (RV4) holds with $C_0=1$ and $C_1=1$, because there are at most $s(x)+1$ admissible ranks from a state of length $s(x)$.
-Thus $(X_v,s,m,A_v,\Phi_v)$ is a right-visible growth system, and $a_n=|\Av_n(v)|$ is exactly the number of legal histories of length $n$ from the empty state $x_\varnothing$. \end{proof}
+Thus $(X_v,s,m,A_v,\Phi_v)$ is a right-visible growth system, and Theorem~\ref{thm:RV-abstract}(a) applies.
+The interpretation of the coefficients $|\Av_n(v)|$ as iterates of the dual transfer operator is given by Lemma~\ref{lem:Tv-iterates-count}, and the existence of a positive exponential growth constant follows from \cite{MarcusTardos2004}, as in the proof of Theorem~\ref{thm:MT-operator}. \end{proof}

 The abstract theorem covers many standard transfer-matrix situations.
-For instance, if $X$ encodes walks in a fixed-width strip with a finite step set, then $m$ can be taken constant and $A(x)$ consists of the finitely many legal next steps; (RV1)--(RV4) are automatic and Theorem~\ref{thm:RV-abstract} recovers the classical fact that the counting series has positive radius of convergence.
+For instance, if $X$ encodes walks in a fixed-width strip with a finite step set, then $m$ can be taken constant and $A(x)$ consists of the finitely many legal next steps; (RV1)--(RV4) are automatic and Theorem~\ref{thm:RV-abstract} recovers the classical fact that the corresponding weighted counting series (obtained by pairing with continuous functionals) has positive radius of convergence.
 More sophisticated examples include column-convex polyominoes grown column by column, where $m$ records a finite boundary profile.
-We do not pursue these examples here, but the point is that the combinatorial input is entirely contained in the specification of $(X,s,m,A,\Phi)$, while the analytic conclusion is uniform.
+We do not pursue these examples here, but the point is that the combinatorial input is entirely contained in the specification of $(X,s,m,A,\Phi)$, while the analytic conclusion is uniform for all continuous functionals on the dual.